 If you are sexually active and if you are unsure about your partner’s sexual history, you risk getting STIs.

-If you have trichomoniasis, you should visit a local GUM or sexual health clinic as it can exist alongside other STIs.
+If you have trichomoniasis, you should visit genitourinary medicine (GUM) clinic or sexual health clinic as it can exist alongside other STIs.